shashank-sharma/100-days-of-code/log.md

 ### Day 18: January 20, 2017

 Learn introduction to Flask and had some experience with some basics of Flask.
 Later studied about algorithms and then again followed enki study materials including git and linux.
 Also going to participate in January Circuits.
 Lets hope for the best so that I can increase by rating in Hackerearth.

+### Day 19: January 21, 2017

+Today was my bad day as i rarely give any time for my programming.
+But still I managed to do some work in Freecodecamp by solving some algorithm problems.